By Kaye A. Thomas

 This page explains the advantages of using custodial accounts under the Uniform Transfers to Minors Act (UTMA).
 For an overview of these accounts, see Custodial Accounts 101.
 For important information on pitfalls you may run into using these accounts, see Problems with Custodial Accounts.

-The highest and best use of custodial accounts is in situations where you have a genuine desire to make a financial gift to a child.
-In other words, they make the most sense when you aren’t focused mainly on the potential tax benefits described below.
+Custodial accounts offer a convenient way to make a financial gift to a child.
 Perhaps you want your child or niece or nephew to have a taste of ownership in stocks, or simply to see the benefit of watching savings grow from compound interest.
 If the dollar amount is relatively modest, a custodial account may be the best vehicle for that type of gift.

 Gift and estate tax